swethabk92/devops-tech-test/Senior DevOps Engineer/README.md

 - `config.json` Configuration file

 ### Prerequisites

-As of 16th Aug 2022,
--  The template will not configure aws cli, will not create vpc, subnets and key pair.
-Make sure you have run `aws configure` where you running the cli.
+-  These templates will not configure aws cli tool, will not create vpc's, subnets or key pairs.
+Make sure you have run `aws configure` when you are running the cli.
--  `config.json` Add your vpc, subnets as "subnet1, subnet2" and keypair
+-  `config.json` will Add your vpc, subnets as "subnet1, subnet2" and keypair
--  `aws-auth-cm.yml` replace rolearn in line 8 to  `arn:aws:iam::<accountid>:role/<iam_role_workernode_that_we_created_in_the_roles_securityGroups.yaml_stack> `
+-  `aws-auth-cm.yml` replace "rolearn" in line no. 8 to  `arn:aws:iam::<accountid>:role/<iam_role_workernode_that_we_created_in_the_roles_securityGroups.yaml_stack> `

 ### Deployment steps
 -   Clone the repo
--   Update VPC, subnets and keypair in config.json
+-   Update VPC, subnets and keypair using the config.json
 -   Run the following make commands
-    `make iam-sg`
+    `make iam-securitygroup`
     `make createCluster`
 -   Update aws-auth-cm.yml file with the worker node IAM role
 -   Run the following make commands